Search Contextures Sites

 End Sub

-You can use an AutoFilter on a protected worksheet, but you can't create an AutoFilter.
-Ensure that the filter is in place before the sheet is protected.
+You can use an Excel AutoFilter on a protected worksheet, but you can't create an Excel AutoFilter on a protected worksheet.
+Be sure that the filter is in place before you protect the sheet.

 Private Sub Workbook_Open()